jdhl27/sigma-test/README.md

 # sigma-test
-Prueba laboral para empresa Sigma Studios
+Job test for Sigma Studios company

+You can see it in: https://jdhl27.github.io/Vista-grafica-sigma/